cliffpk3/super-brinquedos/README.md

 <h4>4.2 Sales distribution is uniform across various perspectives, indicating temporal stability and diversity in products and sellers.</h4>
 In this case, it is challenging to identify a specific sales driver, and Pareto assumptions may not be applicable.
 <h4>4.3 There is a risk of profit loss; a small variation in margins can make the company more vulnerable to cost-related factors.</h4>
 Given the low variation in margin %, it is advisable to expand marketing or product sales strategies, such as seasonal promotions, bundles and packages, and upselling or cross-selling strategies.
+The Children's Day promotion may be an interesting point of start, however, it would be interesting to develop other strategies to boost sales at specific points throughout the year.

 <h2>Conclusion</h2>
 The analysis provides valuable insights into product performance, pricing dynamics, and sales evolution.
 Recommendations include a focus on profit margins, exploration of pricing optimization and marketing strategies, and consideration of potential risks to profitability.
 The creation of a visual dashboard facilitates ongoing monitoring and informed decision-making